 Size: 115mm x 90mm x 55mm

 Researchers can control optogenetics simulation on animals using NeuroLux user-friendly software.
 The simple interface allows users to adjust frequency and pulse duration, and to apply burst mode that is also compatible with TTL input system.

-The splitter allows researcher to work with multiple cages.
-With one PDC Box, researcher can split the power to more than one cage and operate the system simultaneously.
+The splitter allows researchers to work with multiple cages.
+With one PDC Box, users can split the power into more than one enclosure and operate the system simultaneously.